Student loan debt is no joke.

 Have an extra $100 per month to throw at your loans?
 That will shave thirteen months off of your payoff date.
 Have an extra $200 per month to add to the regular payment?
 You’ll be able to pay off your loans in only 3 years and 2 months!
 That’s an incredible difference.

 Adding just $25 per month extra to your student loan payments can save you hundreds of dollars in interest over the long run.

 Plus, you can then look at potentially refinancing your loan with a service like Credible.
 At Credible, you can compare student loan options in minutes, with no credit check.
-Plus, College Investor readers get a $100 bonus when they complete their refi!
+Plus, College Investor readers get up to a $750 bonus when they complete their refi!
 Check out Credible here.